matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/transactions.md

 The the state of the Ethereum virtual machine (EVM) is changed when a transaction is initiated, the transaction can range from from sending ether to other accounts or calling functions of a smart contract.

+## Prerequisite

+To help you understand this page better, we recommend you first read [accounts](account.md).

 ## Structure of a transaction

 In Ethereum, there are some specific data's that are formed when a transaction is initiated;